 What Is Hair-Pulling Disorder, And How Can It Affect Your Life?

-Medically reviewed by Laura Angers Maddox, NCC, LPC
+Medically reviewed by Laura Angers Maddox, NCC, LPC and Julie Dodson, MA, LCSW

-Updated April 16, 2024by BetterHelp Editorial Team
+Updated October 22, 2024by BetterHelp Editorial Team

-If you experience hair-pulling disorder, you likely already know that it can affect your life significantly, whether by making it difficult to interact with others or feel in control of your behavior.
+If you experience trichotillomania, or hair-pulling disorder, you likely already know that it can affect your life significantly, whether by making it difficult to interact with others or feel in control of your behavior.
 Because this disorder can be connected to other mental health conditions, particularly obsessive-compulsive disorder (OCD), hair-pulling disorder is more than a bad habit and can be challenging to manage on your own.

 In many cases, the compulsion to pull hair can be so strong that it interferes with daily functioning.
-For example, some individual may pull their hair automatically in response to stress or other stimuli.
+For example, some individuals may pull their hair automatically in response to stress or other stimuli.

-With the right support, though, it can be possible for people who pull out their hair to find relief from symptoms of hair-pulling disorder and become a more confident, happier version of yourself.
+With the right support, though, it can be possible for people who pull out their hair to find relief from symptoms of hair-pulling disorder and become a more confident, happier version of themselves.
 Online therapy may be one way to get the professional help you deserve.

 Getty